Best Friends by Sheri Calming Donut Bed

 Active dogs benefit from cooling gel beds after exercise.
 Choose durable, chew-resistant materials since they may be restless.

-High-energy breeds like the American Bulldog need dog beds that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active American Bulldog.
+High-energy breeds like the American Bulldog need dog beds that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active American Bulldog -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Bed Choice

 The American Bulldog is predisposed to certain health conditions that should directly influence your dog beds choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Hip Dysplasia: